fortrabbit/docs/12.dev-tips/reducing-hosting-costs.md

 ## Use the costs overview

-With our dashboard under each of your [payment methods](/payment-methods) you can find an invoice archive.
+With our dashboard under each of your [payment methods](/13.objects/9.payment-method.md) you can find an invoice archive.
 There is also an invoice draft for the currently ongoing costs for the month so far.
-Our pro-rate daily billing helps you to remove unnecessary Components with immediate effect.
-You need to have the Owner role within your Company.
+The [pro-rated daily billing](/15.billing/3.pro-rated-billing.md) helps you to remove unnecessary [components](/14.concepts/components.md) with immediate effect.

-## Review your Apps
+## Review your apps and environments

-See if you have any unnecessary Apps hanging around — maybe some out-of-date side project, or something that is half finished?
-Our Apps are designed to be disposable.

-### Create a backup before deleting any Apps

-Make sure you have an up-to-date and complete local backup of your App.
-That way, you can easily re-deploy it again at a later stage to a new App.
+See if you have any unnecessary [apps](/13.objects/1.app.md) or [environments](/13.objects/2.app-environment.md) hanging around — maybe some out-of-date side project, or something half finished?
+Delete!
+Make sure you have an up-to-date and complete local backup.
+That way, you can easily re-deploy it again at a later stage.

-### Check multi staging Apps

-Do you have Apps for multi-staging here?
-Do you make active use of them?
-Remove inactive staging Apps.

-### Check your scaling
+### Check your component plans

-Pro Apps can easily be scaled up **and down**.
-Review if your currently selected Components.
+Review your currently selected [components](/14.concepts/components.md).
 Compare with visitors.
 You can experiment with a lower scaling of PHP and MySQL.
 Keep an eye on PHP requests and performance.
-Maybe you can scale down from high availability to a single Node plan.
-See our [scaling tips](/scaling-pro).

-Sorry, Universal Apps can not be scaled down at the time of this writing (missing feature).
-Suggested work-around: You might spin up a new smaller App and deploy your App to that one.
-We are happy to assist you with that.